saikalyankanika/react-sample-ksk/README.md

 ## Terraform Modules
 The Terraform modules in this POC are:

-- VPC - Provisions the VPC, the public and private subnetsm internet gateway, public route tables, route table associations for the public subnets, and VPC endpoints
+- VPC - Provisions the VPC, the public and private subnets, internet gateway, public route tables, route table associations for the public subnets, and VPC endpoints

 - Nat Gateway - Provisions the Elastic IPs, Nat Gatways, the private route tables, and route table association for the private subnets

 - IAM - Provisions the IAM role for ecs task execution and attaches AmazonECSTaskExecutionRolePolicy to the role

-- Route 53 - Provisions the hosted zone for the application dns records and provisions the dns records for the application.
+- Route 53 - Provisions the hosted zone for the application dns records and creates the dns records.
 Utilises the terraform-aws-modules/route53/aws//modules/records module

 - ACM - Provisions the certificate with dns validation for the domain to be used by the application.
 Utilises terraform-aws-modules/acm/aws module